jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2021/2
 - **Classical Mechanics** taught by Prof. Paulo J. Liebgott
-  - In a nutshell: mainly Newtonian Mechanics
+  - In a nutshell: intermediate course in (Newtonian) Mechanics
+- **Physics III** taught by Prof. Pawel Klimas
+  - In a nutshell: electricity, magnetism, Maxwell's equations

+## 2021/1
+- **Physics II** taught by Prof. Paulo J. Liebgott
+  - In a nutshell: rotations, heat, waves, etc.

 ## 2020/2
 - **Philosophy of Science** (part a) taught by Prof. Ivan F. Cunha